OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

   * - **Networking**
     - Configured management interface.
 The OpenNebula front-end can reach the hosts through this network.
   * -
-    - Separated interface connected to the Internet.
-VMs will access the Internet through this network.
+    - Separated interface connected to the Internet. **VMs will access the Internet** through this network.
 Do not configure any IP address for this interface.
   * -
     - Your network should allow inbound connections to ports 22 (TCP), 179 (TCP) and 8472 (UDP) on the management network.
 The Internet/Public network should not restrict any access.
 You can later set Security Groups for your VMs.
   * -
     - It's recomended to use also sperate network interfaces for Ceph
+  * -
+    - The nodes needs access to Internet (at least while oneprovision runs), to be able to install the dependencies.
   * - **Storage**
     - Hosts should have at least one separate disk for Ceph datastore